 Dr Sue Barrell

-Dr Sue Barrell is passionate about the application of science to delivering highly valued outcomes for Australians.
-She has had a long career in the Bureau of Meteorology, Australia's national weather, climate and water agency.
-Her experience spans roles right across the Bureau, from forecasting to research to science and climate change policy to Senior Executive.
+Dr Sue Barrell FTSE is passionate about the application of science to delivering highly valued outcomes for Australians and is a committed advocate for empowering girls and women to take up science careers.
+Following a long career at the Bureau of Meteorology, Australia's national weather, climate and water agency, Sue retired in August 2018 from her final role as Chief Scientist.
+Her experience spanned roles across many of the Bureau’s operations, from forecasting to research to science policy and climate change to Senior Executive.

-Since 2017, Sue has brought many of her passions together in her role as the Bureau's Chief Scientist, and Group Executive, Science and Innovation.
-Her portfolio of responsibilities includes Science to Services, Enterprise Innovation, Global and National Science Relationships and Diversity, Inclusion and STEM.
+Sue brought together many of her passions in her role as the Bureau's Chief Scientist, and Group Executive, Science and Innovation.
+Her portfolio of responsibilities included Science to Services, Enterprise Innovation, Global and National Science Relationships, as well as Diversity, Inclusion and STEM.

 Sue spent an extended period with responsibility for the sustained operation of Australia's highly distributed meteorological infrastructure and capability, delivering comprehensive observations of the earth system essential to underpin the Bureau's climate and weather forecasting services.
 As Chief Information Officer, Sue implemented a major organisational change initiative.
 Her research credentials include publications in satellite meteorology, cold front dynamics and cloud band climatology.